 As a newbie paddleboarder and a big guy at 260lbs, I have just bought my first paddleboard.
 Some people had laughed when I told them, wanting to know how an overweight (good-looking) guy like me can stay up on a stand-up paddleboard.
 Read on to see just how the impossible is possible.

-Can a large person paddle board?
+Yes, large people can paddleboard.
 An overweight person must make sure they are on the correct sized paddle board for their weight.
-Get this right, and any obese person can paddle board if they want too.
+With the correct board size, any obese person can paddle board.
 If at first, you lack balance, strength and stamina, don’t worry as these will all improve in time.

 There are many exciting elements to this subject that I am eager to share with you.
 Some of the concerns that I had were choosing the right paddle board for me, standing up and remaining upright, and how to get back on the board when I fell off.
 Read on to see how big people can overcome these little problems.